J. David Bleich: Early life and education

-Early life and education

-Bleich is the older of two sons of rabbi Manning H. Bleich and his wife Beatrice.
+Judah David Bleich was born in Tarrytown, New York).
+Bleich is the older of two sons of Rabbi Manning H. Bleich and his wife Beatrice.
 He attended public elementary school and received private tutoring on Jewish subjects.
-Later, he studied in Yeshiva Torah Vodaath and Beis Medrash Elyon, under rabbi Elya Chazan.
-From 1958 to 1962, he attended the Kollel in Yeshiva Chofetz Chaim of Radun.
-He received a bachelor's degree from Brooklyn College in 1960, a master's degree from Columbia University in 1968, and a Ph.D. from New York University in 1974.
+Later, he studied in Yeshiva Torah Vodaath and Beis Medrash Elyon, under Rabbi Elya Chazan.
+From 1958-1962, he attended the Kollel in Yeshiva Chofetz Chaim of Radun.
+He received a bachelor's degree from Brooklyn College in 1960, a master's degree from Columbia University in 1968, and a PhD from New York University in 1974.

 Bleich is a Woodrow Wilson Fellow, a postdoctoral fellow at the Hastings Center, and fellow of the Academy of Jewish Philosophy.
-He received his rabbinic ordination from Yeshiva Torah Vodaath, and advanced ordination (Yadin Yadin) from rabbis Moshe Feinstein and Mendel Zaks.
-Bleich was a close student of the late rabbi Yaakov Kamenetsky.
+He received rabbinic ordination from Yeshiva Torah Vodaath, and advanced ordination ("Yadin Yadin") from Rabbis Moshe Feinstein and Mendel Zaks.

+Bleich was a close student of Rabbi Yaakov Kamenetsky.

+He is an authority on Jewish law and ethics, including Jewish medical ethics.
+He is a professor of Talmud (rosh yeshiva) at the Rabbi Isaac Elchanan Theological Seminary, an affiliate of Yeshiva University, as well as head of its postgraduate institute for the study of Talmudic jurisprudence and family law.
+At Yeshiva University, he holds the Herbert and Florence Tenzer Chair in Jewish Law and Ethics.
+He also teaches at Cardozo Law School.
+In 1961 he married to Dr. Judith Bleich, a historian of 19th-century European Jewry.

 Publications

 Bleich is the author of Contemporary Halakhic Problems (eight volumes); Bioethical Dilemmas: A Jewish Perspective (two volumes); Jewish Bioethics (a collection of essays, which he co-edited with Fred Rosner); With Perfect Faith: Foundations of Jewish Belief; Time of Death in Jewish Law; Judaism and Healing; The Philosophical Quest: Of Philosophy, Ethics, Law and Halakhah; and DNA in Halakhah.
 He has written a book about the blessing on observing the sun return to the original position it occupied at creation (Bircas Hachamah, updated in 2009: ISBN 978-0-89906-175-7).
 In Hebrew, he has published Be-Netivot ha-Halakhah (four volumes).
 His Ph.D. thesis is Providence in the late medieval Jewish philosophy (NYU, 1974).
-He has written extensively on the applications of Jewish law to contemporary social issues and on the interface of Jewish law and the U.S. legal system.
+He has written extensively on the applications of Jewish law to contemporary social issues and on the interface of Jewish law and the American legal system.
 He serves as the long-standing contributor of the survey of halakhic literature for Tradition: A Journal of Orthodox Jewish Thought.